psemdel/py-trading-bot/docs/docker_readme.md

 5. Start the background scheduler, including Telegram, by clicking on "start bot".
 Your telegram should display you "I'm back online".

+# Distribution
+Obviously don't distribute this image anywhere as it would contain vectorbtpro which requires a appropriate license.